 Time for Vegan Corn Chowder!

 Enough disclaimers!
-If you are in a northern latitude, like we are right now, and facing the cold months ahead, this is an easy and really lovely chowder, best complimented by some chunky bread, like sourdough.
+If you are in a northern latitude during the winter months, or experiencing a cold snap, this is an easy and really lovely chowder, best complimented by some chunky bread, like sourdough.
 For those of you in warmer climes, or southern areas, give it a try too – this is a delicious recipe that comes together very quickly, anytime!